jon-blob/crust/README.md

 - `-o <path_to_store_cuts>`
   Writes all computed cuts for a single nodes to a text file.

-⚠️ Always start the command with `./target/release/crust` to run the program.
+⚠️ Always start the command with `./target/release/crust` to run the program when you are in the base directory of this package.

 ## Project Structure